 Engaging the culture, changing the world

 Seattle Pacific University students, faculty, and alumni are “engaging the culture” and “changing the world.”
-They’re serving disadvantaged youth in South Africa, developing computer languages for the Internet, practicing law in the inner city, and creating nutrition programs for senior citizens.
+They’re serving youth in poverty, developing computer languages, pursuing legal careers to advocate for social justice, and creating nutrition programs for senior citizens.
 They’re bringing knowledge, skill, faith, and hope to communities across the globe.

 Scholarship with a difference

-Because of its location, SPU offers students a unique opportunity to live, learn, and work in one of the nation’s most beautiful and exciting cities: Seattle.
-Located only 10 minutes from downtown, Seattle Pacific has been designated one of “America’s Best Colleges” by U.S.News & World Report, and one of the “Best College Values” in the West.
-Because SPU is a teaching university, you learn from experienced professors, not teaching assistants.
+Because of its location, SPU offers students a unique opportunity to live, learn, and work in one of the nation’s most beautiful and exciting cities.
+Located only 10 minutes from downtown, Seattle Pacific offers financial aid and scholarships that, for many students, make their total cost less than many public universities.
+With an average of 23 students per class, students learn from experienced professors who know them by name.
 The results are exciting.
-Consistently, 90% or more of SPU’s pre-med students were accepted to medical schools.
+Consistently, 90% or more of SPU’s Pre-med students are accepted to medical schools.

 A growing diversity

 Seattle Pacific is home to the John Perkins Center for Reconciliation, Leadership Training, and Community Development.
-Founded in partnership with renowned evangelical leader John Perkins, this first-of-its-kind center seeks to attract more ethnically diverse students, faculty, and staff to SPU—and ensure their success.
+Founded in partnership with renowned evangelical leader John Perkins, this first-of-its-kind center focuses on guiding our community toward justice, community development, and reconciliation.
+The University is hiring a chief diversity officer: a member of the Senior Leadership Team who will focus on issues of diversity, inclusion, and reconciliation.

-SPU’s Multi-Ethnic Programs plan Early Connections to welcome and support new students from diverse backgrounds.
-Early Connections Orientation is the beginning of ongoing activities to support, connect, and equip students from diverse backgrounds for college success.
-Thirty-four percent of undergraduate students are ethnically diverse.
+SPU’s Office of Multi-Ethnic Programs, led by the dean of Multi-Ethnic and Wellness Programs, plans Early Connections to welcome and support new students from diverse backgrounds.
+Thirty-eight percent of undergraduates are students of color, and Early Connections Orientation is the beginning of ongoing activities to support, connect, and equip students from diverse backgrounds for college success.

-Student government’s diversity initiatives include an intercultural director (paid student-staff position), the Intercultural Initiatives Committee, and an elected position of intercultural senator.
-An intercultural activities coordinator is in every residence hall on campus.
+Student government’s diversity initiatives include a vice president for Intercultural Affairs (paid student-staff position), the intercultural initiatives committee Catalyst, and an elected position of intercultural senator.
+Every residence hall on campus also has a student social justice director.

 Get the inside scoop

-SPU’s magazine, etc, is more than a name—it’s SPU’s vision: to engage the culture and change the world.
-Serving as a bridge between the SPU community and high school and college students, etc tells the stories that make us uniquely SPU.
+SPU’s online story hub, etc, is more than a name—it’s SPU’s vision: to engage the culture and change the world.
+Serving as a bridge between the SPU community and high school and college students, etc tells the stories that make us uniquely Seattle Pacific.
 Read it at spu.edu/etc.

 Denominational affiliation: SPU is an independent university founded in 1891 by the Free Methodist Church of North America.
 Students and faculty represent more than 50 different Christian denominations.

-Location: SPU’s 43-acre campus is located in a residential neighborhood on the north slope of Queen Anne Hill, only 10 minutes from downtown Seattle.
-SPU also owns and operates a wilderness campus and field station on Blakely Island, and a seaside campus/retreat facility on Whidbey Island.
+Location: Seattle Pacific’s 43-acre campus is located in a residential neighborhood on the north slope of Queen Anne Hill, only 10 minutes from downtown Seattle.
+SPU also owns and operates a wilderness campus and field station on Blakely Island and a seaside campus/retreat facility on Whidbey Island.